Healing Cancer With Light (7)

 The medical authorities to whom he presented these results, with a proposal for further research, thought otherwise, and no more research was done on humans.
 But another medical friend of Dr Ott's did become interested, and set up an experiment using a strain of mice (known as C3H mice) that are very prone to developing cancerous tumours spontaneously.
 He reared separate litters under pink fluorescent tubes, under 'daylight' white tubes and under sunlight, The mice under the pink tubes showed cancers first, a month before those under white tubes and three months before those in daylight.

 Strangely, this study was refused for publication!
 Much more work will have to be done before the medical community will accept any value for light in treating cancer, and there is no sign of it being done at present.
 Yet the results of the small study on humans were strongly positive, and any drug company would be delighted if it would show such a positive response to their product after only a few weeks.
-Take all of this evidence together and a pattern does emerge.
-It seems clear that we can modify our lifestyle in one simple way that will decrease our risk of developing cancer, and may even offer hope of help when we do develop it.

 References